The Snowling Queen

 Nevertheless, in thy quickness to judge

-My threat, thou wer’t driv’n to focus wrongly
+My threat, thou wer’t driven to focus wrong,

 On names, and not on realm, where thou oughtest.